mvromer/EE360T/report.md

   - Method view: displays control flow graph of the method
 - Highlight the paths from each test execution on the UI as well and the control flow path in the involved methods.

+The visualization of the test execution provides the following advantages:
+- Easily find code paths without tests
+- Provide a better understanding of the test coverage beyond just a percentage
+- Readily trace paths for the failed tests

 ## Implementation